 Hauge in Amsterdam, Holland.
 The exhibit

 Prem Das (Paul) shared his research with the public via workshops, lectures and seminars and articles.
 This has included teaching at: Esalen Institute, Joy Lake, Westerbec Ranch, Mt.
 Madonna, The California Institute of Integral Studies, Antioch West, JFK University, and at Cold Mountain Institute in B.C., Canada.
 Also, New Dimensions Radio and Big Sur Recordings interviewed Prem Das on multiple occasions between l973 and l985.

 1987 to present, he has been interested in exploring the wilderness to find places of natural luminosity.
 He has hiked more than 25,000 miles (avg.
 3 miles day for 25 years) through open spaces, national forests and parks.
 Using digital photography and field notes, he has produced a book and website which reveal beautiful, exotic and extraordinary luminous-places in the wilderness.

-and went to schools in Palo Alto, CA. He is
+and went to school in Palo Alto, CA. He has

 Paul C Adams 2012